madesant94/DissertationPythonFiles/README.md

 Where tileID1 refers to the pollution grid tile element.

 ## Dissertation File
-Final Msc Dissertation Report (Distinction)
+Final Msc Dissertation Report in .pdf